BjarniHaukur/kth-inference/README.md

 uv run chat.py --system "You are a Python programming expert"
 ```

+## Usage

+- Type your message and press Enter for new lines
+- Press Ctrl+Enter to send the message
+- Supports pasting multi-line text
+- Use chat commands (see below) for additional functionality

 ## Performance Notes

 For Qwen/QwQ-32B, these are the observed generation speeds: